just-ai-labs/TEAM_G/README.md

 # Team G - Internship Project Repository

 Welcome to Team G's official repository!
 This repository contains all the work and projects completed by Team G during our internship.
-Team G was part of the Interface Development team led by [Sachin B A](https://github.com/Sachin-B-A) , primarily responsible for developing the main interface for the PMAI Project for StableCoupons, creating a testing interface for agent testing, and deploying the end product with continuous collaboration with the UI/UX team.
+Team G was part of the Interface Development team led by [Sachin B A](https://github.com/Sachin-B-A) ,Team was primarily responsible for developing the main interface for the PMAI Project for StableCoupons, creating a testing interface for agent testing, and deploying the end product with continuous collaboration with the UI/UX team.

 ## Team Members
 - **Sachin B A**